PyNIO

 Class NioVariable: Variable contained in a NioFile object

-NioVariable objects have 4 standard attributes:
+NioVariable objects have the following standard attributes:

 Like the NioFile object attributes, these attributes should be considered read-only.